ykwongSUSS/ykwongSUSS/README.md

 - Hi, I’m @ykwongSUSS
-- I’m interested in R and graphs
+- I’m interested in Julia and graphs
-- I’m currently learning blogdown and tikz
 - I’m looking to collaborate on content management thro' XML
 - How to reach me ...ykwong@suss.edu.sg